absent42/Aqara-Cube-Oracle/README.md

 ## How it works

 1. **Shake** the cube — lights dim, the ritual begins
-2. **Place** the cube on any face — the oracle reads which side is down
+2. **Place** the cube on any face — the oracle reads which side is up
 3. **Rotate** the cube left or right to channel your answer
 4. **Stop** — the oracle decides
 5. **Reveal** — lights turn green, orange, or red; the oracle speaks